awsdocs/aws-systems-manager-user-guide/doc_source/managed_instances.md

 | --- |
 | Systems Manager Managed Instances is now part of Systems Manager Fleet Manager\.
 To learn more about Fleet Manager, see [AWS Systems Manager Fleet Manager](fleet.md)\. |

 A *managed instance* is any machine configured for AWS Systems Manager\.
-You can configure EC2 instances or on\-premises machines in a hybrid environment as managed instances\.
+You can configure Amazon Elastic Compute Cloud \(Amazon EC2\) instances or on\-premises machines in a hybrid environment as managed instances\.
 Systems Manager supports various distributions of Linux, including Raspberry Pi devices, macOS, and Microsoft Windows Server\.

 **Note**
 In the AWS Management Console, any machine prefixed with "mi\-" is an on\-premises server or virtual machine \(VM\) managed instance\.